-In peace bid, Trump proposes Palestinian state with capital in eastern Jerusalem
+Trump leaps into Middle East fray with plan that favours Israel and angers Palestinians

 Israel will also take steps to ensure Muslim access to al-Aqsa mosque in Jerusalem and respect Jordan’s role regarding holy sites, the officials said.

-If they agree to negotiate, there are some areas that can be compromised in the future, the official said without offering details.

-Palestinian statehood would be dependent on Palestinians taking steps for self-government, such as respect for human rights, freedom of the press and having transparent and credible institutions, the officials said.

-Trump’s plan calls for Palestinians to be able to return to a future state of Palestine and creates a “generous compensation fund,” one of the officials said.
+Trump’s plan calls for Palestinian refugees to settle in a future Palestinian state and creates a “generous compensation fund” for them, one of the officials said.

 About Israel retaining the settlements, a U.S. official said: “The plan is based on a principle that people should not have to move to accomplish peace ...
 But it does stop future settlement expansion which we consider to be the most realistic approach.